linuxboot/book/implementation/README.md

 + You can do an initial mass removal based on your current knowledge
 + `utk` automates removing DXEs: this is the DXE cleaner
-  + `utk` removes a DXE, reflashes, checks if it boots, repeat This part should be easy: DXE can have a dependency section.
+  + `utk` removes a DXE, flashes a new DXE, checks if it boots, repeat This part should be easy: DXE can have a dependency section.
 In practice, it's hard: because dependency sections are full of errors and omissions.
 A lot of UEFI code does not check for failed DXE loads.

 ### Step 6b: place your initramfs in me_cleaned region

-+ Run `me_cleaner` and then utk tighten on the source image, then inspect the image using UEFITool.
++ Run `me_cleaner` and then `utk` tighten on the source image, then inspect the image using `UEFITool`.
 If successful, there will now be padding at the beginning of the BIOS region of a substantial size.
-+ This padding space can be used, without the filesystem's knowledge, to stash an initramfs.
++ This padding space, which is unknown to the filesystem, can be used to stash an initramfs.
 The kernel is informed of the location this initramfs as an initrd kernel parameter.
   + Use the base address of this padding region to calculate the offset in